-Before taking study treatment, the participants and their caregivers visited their clinic 2 times.
-Each participant's parent or caregiver learned about the study and decided to let the participant join the study.
+While taking the placebo in Part 1, the participants and their caregivers visited their clinic 4 times.
+At the first visit, each participant first learned about the study and then decided to join, or their parent or caregiver learned about the study and decided to let the participant join the study.
 This is called "informed consent".
 Then, the study doctors and study staff asked about the participants' medical history and checked their health to make sure they could join the study.
-This part lasted 8 weeks.
+This part lasted 12 weeks.
 The participants also took their regular epilepsy medication.

 At some of these visits, the study doctors: